 Members of the Council shall receive no compensation.

-A quorum shall consist of five (5) voting members.
+A quorum shall consist of a majority of the membership.

 The Larimer County Board of Commissioners may increase representation on the Council as appropriate.
 The Council will have the opportunity to provide input into the decision to increase Council representation to the Board.